 Low-light laser therapy.

 Another treatment Youn loves for thinning hair?
 Low-light laser therapy.
-While we need more research, the current data seems encouraging: Specifically, one study found that women who received red light therapy at 650 nm every other day for 17 weeks experienced a 51% increase in hair density, and another research review touted red light therapy as safe and effective for promoting hair growth in both men and women.
+While we need more research, the current data seems encouraging: Specifically, one study found that women who received red light therapy at 650 nm every other day for 17 weeks experienced a 51% increase in hair density1, and another research review touted red light therapy as safe and effective for promoting hair growth2 in both men and women.

 "Low-light laser therapy is basically like the laser of a laser pointer," Youn explains.
 "It doesn't create any heat.
 You can have it pointing at your skin for hours, and you're not going to get a burn."
 The theory, he continues, is that these low-light lasers can create changes in your follicle's growth phase, which can help to thicken and grow hair.